 Grievance Policy for Denials of Accommodation Requests

-Questions about these procedures should be directed to the Director of Disability Support & Academic Support at:
+Questions about this procedure should be directed to a representative from Disability Support Services:

 In addition, the U.S. Department of Education, Office for Civil Rights (OCR) enforces Section 504 of the Rehabilitation Act of 1974, which generally prohibits disability discrimination at academic institutions.
 Inquiries may be addressed to OCR’s New England regional office at:

-1 In certain circumstances, such as employment matters, disability-related grievances may also or instead be filed with other offices at the option of the complainant.
-In such cases, the Director will work together with the other offices to investigate and resolve the complaint.
-Complaints about the Director should be filed with the Dean of Students, who will then fulfill the role of the Director outlined in this procedure.
+- In certain circumstances, such as employment matters, disability-related grievances may instead be filed with RISD Human Resources.
+In such cases, the Director may work together with the Human Resources to investigate and resolve the complaint.
+Complaints about the Director should be filed with the Assistant Dean of Student Support and Administration, who will then fulfill the role of the Director outlined in this procedure.

-2 To the extent that the complaint implicates another RISD proceeding, such as a disciplinary hearing under the Code of Student Conduct, a grade grievance, or an employment-related grievance, the Director will also forward copy of the report or recommendation to the official responsible for conducting that proceeding, who shall take the information into account in conducting that proceeding.
+- To the extent that the complaint implicates another RISD proceeding, such as a disciplinary hearing under the Code of Student Conduct, a grade grievance, or an employment-related grievance, the Director may also forward copy of the report or recommendation to the official responsible for conducting that proceeding, who may take the information into account in conducting that proceeding.